We all know that buying a house is one of the largest financial decisions you’ll ever make.

 It was no surprise to see him buy his first home (ahead of me!) at age 23, shortly after getting his first official job upon graduating from the University of Johannesburg.

 Then his double garage door stopped operating.
 Followed by his pool pump breaking down a week later.
-Then after one horrendous SA rain shower storm, his main bedroom ceiling started leaking.
+Then after one horrendous rain shower storm, his main bedroom ceiling started leaking.
 And all of this within one month of official registration of his house!

 The story continues further in this article, but I just wanted to bring one important point across: just because you can buy a house, doesn’t mean you actually should!